rackerlabs/scantron/README.md

 ## Overview

 Scantron is a distributed nmap scanner comprised of two components.
-The first is a master node that consists of a web front end used for scheduling scans and storing nmap scan targets and results.
-The second component is an agent that pulls scan jobs from master and conducts the actual nmap scanning.
-A majority of the application's logic is purposely placed on master to make the agent(s) as "dumb" as possible.
-All nmap target files and nmap results reside on master and are shared through a network file share (NFS) leveraging SSH tunnels.
-The agents call back to master periodically using a REST API to check for scan tasks and provide scan status updates.
+The first is a Master node that consists of a web front end used for scheduling scans and storing nmap scan targets and results.
+The second component is an agent that pulls scan jobs from Master and conducts the actual nmap scanning.
+A majority of the application's logic is purposely placed on Master to make the agent(s) as "dumb" as possible.
+All nmap target files and nmap results reside on Master and are shared through a network file share (NFS) leveraging SSH tunnels.
+The agents call back to Master periodically using a REST API to check for scan tasks and provide scan status updates.

 ![scheduled_scans](./img/scheduled_scans.png)